VIDEOS: Watch More Highlights of Our Next on Stage Contestants - Enter Now to Win!

 The deadline to apply is tonight at midnight-- join these amazing contestants by entering today!

 We've continued to receive some amazing submissions for our Next on Stage competition!
-Check out more of our contestants and make sure to enter your audition before the tonight's deadline at midnight!
+Check out more of our contestants and make sure to enter your audition before tonight's deadline!

 Inspired by your favorite network TV singing contests, the site is inviting high school and college aged students to submit videos of themselves performing a song from the musical theatre canon to enter the competition.